murphye/agent-skills-customer-service/README.md

 # Agent Skills Demo: Customer Service Agent

-A non-trivial customer service agent implemented with [Agent Skills](https://agentskills.io), powered by two local [MCP](https://modelcontextprotocol.io/) servers.
-It demonstrates that Agent Skills' Markdown specification can successfully define complex, multi-step agentic workflows with real business logic, and that those workflows can be tested with automated, multi-turn conversation tests.
-In other words, this is a robust low-code agent solution.
+This demo is a non-trivial customer service agent implemented with [Agent Skills](https://agentskills.io), powered by two local [MCP](https://modelcontextprotocol.io/) servers.
+It demonstrates that Agent Skills' Markdown specification can successfully define complex multi-step agentic workflows with real business logic, and that those workflows can be tested with automated, multi-turn conversation tests.
+In other words, **this is a full-featured, well-tested, low-code agent solution**.

 The `customer-service` skill is platform-agnostic — it lives in `skills/` and can be consumed by the Claude Code CLI, LangGraph (with Deep Agents), or any agent tool or framework that reads markdown skill definitions and can connect to MCP servers.